igotdes/zendesk-character-counter/README.md

 ## Support

-**Community Support**: This project relies on community support.
-While the original author may not be able to provide immediate responses, the community is encouraged to help each other.
+**Community Support**: This project relies on community support for ongoing maintenance and improvements.

 If you encounter issues:
 1. Check the [troubleshooting section](#troubleshooting)